grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_DBX_TEMPORARY_TRANSACTION_SYSTEM.md

 - **No Contention**: No locks on main database
 - **Parallel Processing**: Bulk transfers can be parallelized

 Your temporary database approach is **brilliant** and represents a sophisticated understanding of transaction management.
-It's similar to techniques used in high-performance databases and provides an excellent foundation for GrapaDB2's transaction system!
+It's similar to techniques used in high-performance databases and provides an excellent foundation for GrapaDBX's transaction system!